Low FODMAP: is it for me? Is it forever?

 If I do the Low FODMAP diet, will it be for ever?

 Some people find that they need to avoid FODMAPs to a greater or lesser extent on an ongoing basis after doing the elimination phase, though most find that they are only sensitive to one or two types of FODMAPs.
+There are also products available such as FODZYME® Enzymes to help you eat high FODMAP foods without symptoms.
+(NB we recommend waiting till after you have completed the elimination and reintroduction phases before using enzymes as they may skew your results.)
 If you are struggling then you should get professional advice from a FODMAP trained dietitian.

 Whatever works for you, Fodpod is here to support you through your journey with information and products that you can trust.